Monitoring Your Credit Report

 In these economic conditions, you’ll typically need a credit score of at least 620 to qualify for new credit and a score over 720 to get the the terms.
 Does your credit score fall in this range?
-If not, you can take action to improve it before applying for credit by paying down your debt and loan balances and building a good payment history.
+If not, you can take action to improve it before requesting credit by paying down your debt and loan balances and building a good payment history.
 Since too many inquiries can lower your score, going in knowing that you’ll be approved will prevent these black marks from building up on your credit report.

 2. To Protect Against Identity Theft

 Identity theft is a major concern for most Americans, and it should be – repairing the damage caused by an identity thief can take years and can cost you thousands of dollars.
 Generally, the worst situations occur when people aren’t aware that a thief has gotten a hold of their personal information – the sneakiest criminals can open several accounts in your name and run up mountains of debt without you ever knowing it.
 By monitoring your credit report consistently, you’ll be able to catch any fraudulent behavior and repair the damage before it’s too great.